damian-bal/php-class-generator/README.md

 > Note: composer.json (with PSR-4 autoloading configured) file is required in project (workspace).

+Old version of this extension can be found [here](https://marketplace.visualstudio.com/items?itemName=damianbal.vs-phpclassgen) but it did not support PSR-4.

 ## Demo

 ### Creating class using wizard